-The Arizona Center for Civic Leadership at the Flinn Foundation has selected 31 civic leaders from around the state for its 2020 Flinn-Brown Fellowship seminar series that is scheduled to begin in late August.
+The Arizona Center for Civic Leadership at the Flinn Foundation has selected 31 civic leaders from around the state for its 2020 Flinn-Brown Fellowship.
+The cohort’s Flinn-Brown Academy will begin in August 2021.

 Vice President of Business Attraction